dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**People want to do business with you because you help them get what they want.
-They don't do business with you to help you get what you want.**
+**The best way to gain self-confidence is to do what you are afraid to do.**

-Don Crowther
+Swati Sharma